 3.9 Jolina Court District (JC)

-3.9.1 Purpose: .is to support employment, light industry, commercial enterprises, community gathering spaces, dense and affordable housing, and other compatible uses that bring value to the community and maintain Richmond’s unique sense of place.
-It will also support the traditional village mixed use patterns with some street level commercial uses and upper floor residential uses.
-There are 3 primary goals for this district:

-Help improve the economic vitality of Richmond by attracting desirable new businesses to the site, creating jobs, and increasing municipal water and wastewater utility use.

-Attract residents and visitors to our village center for community and commercial activities.

-Increase the housing density, affordability, and diversity in order to support a vibrant and diverse population of Richmond residents.
+3.9.1 Purpose: The purpose of this district is to provide diverse housing options in an area of Richmond that is supported by municipal water and sewer services and that promotes an energy-efficient and walkable community within the center of Richmond.
+The district will also allow compatible commercial businesses intermixed with the housing. in a traditional village mixed use pattern, The district will contribute to a vibrant and dynamic town center where many residents can support local businesses and access community activities as pedestrians, an important “smart growth” goal.

-Any development in this district shall enhance the overall village area and shall be compatible with the surrounding mix of residential, non‐residential, and municipal uses.
-Any development proposal shall fit into the vision for Richmond as described in the Richmond Town Plan.
+Any development in this district shall enhance the overall village area and shall be compatible with the surrounding mix of residential, non‐residential, and municipal uses, and shall fit into the vision for Richmond as described in the Richmond Town Plan.

-3.9.1 Allowable Uses Upon Issuance of Zoning Permit and Site Plan Approval - The following uses shall be allowed in the Jolina Court District upon issuance of a Zoning Permit by the Administrative Officer.
+3.9.2 1 Allowable Uses Upon Issuance of Zoning Permit and Site Plan Approval Permitted Uses - The following uses shall be allowed in the Jolina Court District upon issuance of a Zoning Permit by the Administrative Officer.
 Site Plan Review and approval by the DRB pursuant to Section 5.5 may be required.

 a) Artists/Crafts studio